 Competence code Competence descriptor Competence formation indicators (within this course) GPC-2 using modern pedagogical GPC-2.2 Student is able to transfer professional techniques; knowledge using information technology.
-PC-10 Readiness to manage PC-10.1 Readiness to manage the objects the objects of landscape of landscape architecture in the field of their architecture in the field functional use, protection and of their functional use, e, conservation; protection and PC-10.2 Ability to manage objects of conservation landscape architecture.
+PC-10 Readiness to manage the objects of landscape architecture in the field of their functional use, protection and conservation PC-10.1 Readiness to manage the objects of landscape architecture in the field of their functional use, protection and conservation; PC-10.2 Ability to manage objects of landscape architecture.